StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_limit.md

 ## Description

-Intercepts elements from a BITMAP value `src` starting from the position of `start range` until `limit` elements .
+Intercepts elements from a BITMAP value starting from `start range` until `limit` number of elements.
 The output elements are a subset of `src`.

 This function is mainly used for scenarios such as paginated queries.
 It is supported from v2.5.